 Accessibility Researcher

-I’m a PhD Candidate at UC Irvine, advised by Dr. Anne Marie Piper.
+I’m a PhD Candidate at the University of California, Irvine and I’m advised by Dr. Anne Marie Piper.
 My research explores how accessibility is understood, valued, and put into practice by people and organizations.
 I am passionate about uncovering people’s stories behind policies, technologies, and systems—and sharing them in ways that spark insight and meaningful change.

 Before beginning my PhD, I worked as a User Experience Researcher on projects spanning team, departmental, and organizational levels.
 I conducted user interviews, usability tests, and surveys to uncover user needs, behaviors, and pain points, translating insights into actionable design and strategy recommendations.
 I returned to academia to further strengthen my research toolkit and deepen my understanding of human-centered design through the lens of accessibility, equity, and inclusivity.